zara-log/skincare-website/README.md

 # skincare-website
-A responsive skincare product website built using Bootstrap, featuring product cards, a hero section, and clean layout.
+This project is a simple skincare product website created using HTML and Bootstrap.
+It includes a hero section, product listing cards for moisturizers, cleansers, and sunscreens and is fully responsive for diffrent screens.
+Perfect as a practice project for frontend development, UI layout, and responsive design.